 Installing solar on a standing seam roof typically results in the lowest installed cost per watt, as the racking system for a standing seam roof is the least expensive.
 The racking systems typically used for standing seam roofs do not penetrate the roof but rather use a special clamp that secures the solar array by attaching to the roof seam.
 Solar panels can either be mounted flush with the slope of the roof or installed at a higher pitch.
 The higher pitch increases production but can also increase cost and will require spacing between rows.

 Installing solar on a pitched shingle roof generally requires the use of special flashing attachments to mechanically attach the solar array to the roof structure under the shingles.
 It is most common for solar modules to be mounted flush with the slope of the existing shingle roof.

 A ground-mounted PV system is a solar array that is located on the ground with posts driven into the soil.
 This system is easy to place because they can be in open land.
 They require more racking than a roof-mounted system; however, they typically produce more energy because they can be installed with a more optical tilt angle.
 To capture the maximum amount of sunlight, ground-mounted solar systems use a metal frame connected to the earth to hold the panels at a fixed angle.
 Other ground-mounted systems may use pole mounts that can automatically tilt the solar panels to capture the optimal amount of sunshine, daily and seasonally.
 Types of ground mount systems include:

 Fixed tilt systems are typically used for large projects and are comprised of either single-post or dual-post designs.
-Especially for large facilities, this system results in high cost savings in terms of assembly time due to a smaller number of posts needing to be placed.
+Especially for large facilities, a fixed tilt system results in high cost savings in terms of assembly time due to a smaller number of posts needing to be placed.
 Different frame variants for different module arrangements also guarantee a cost-effective choice of materials optimized to the desired configuration.

 Single Axis Tracker